brson/tikv/CONTRIBUTING.md

 If the change affects many subsystems, you can use ```*``` instead, like ```*:```.

-For the why part, if no specific reason for the change, you can use one of some generic reasons like "Improve documentation.", "Improve performance.", "Improve robustness.", "Improve test coverage."
+For simple commits with obvious reasoning, it can be ok to leave the body of the commit message blank.

 ### Signing off the Commit

-The project now enables [DCO check](https://github.com/probot/dco#how-it-works) and the commit message must contain a `Signed-off-by` line for [Developer Certificate of Origin](https://developercertificate.org/)

-You can use option `-s` for `git commit` to automatically add a `Signed-off-by` to the commit message.
+Commits require a [Developer Certificate of Origin](https://developercertificate.org/) and so commits must contain a "Signed-off-by" line.
+You can use the `-s` option to `git commit` to automatically add a `Signed-off-by` to the commit message.

 ### Handling CI